 It is likely that the interview panel will be dressed business casual (something like trousers and a shirt).
 Don't be concerned if you are dressed more formally than the interviewers - this is fairly common in UK Higher Education interviews.

-Who will be on the panel?
+Who will be on the interview panel?

-The panel will be made up of 3-4 academics from the MRC LID Board.
-Usually, 2-3 panels are interviewing simultaneously on interview day.
+The interview panel will consist of 3-4 academic staff from the MRC LID Board.